 PTO balances up to 64 hours will be carried forward into the next fiscal year (July 1).
-Accrued, unused PTO beyond 64 hours will be deposited annually into the employee's pre-tax account of choice in June.
+Accrued, unused PTO beyond 64 hours, to a maximum of 64 hours, will be deposited annually into the employee's pre-tax account of choice in June.
 If no choice is made, HCSP will be the default.
 In lieu of the HCSP, part-time employees will be paid directly by paycheck.

-Earned, accrued PTO balance will be deposited into the employee's pre-tax account of choice, with the HCSP being default if no choice is made, at 100 percent of the value, upon retirement or death.
+Earned, accrued PTO balance will be deposited into the employee's pre-tax account of choice, with the HCSP being default if no choice is made, at 100 percent of the value, upon resignation with a two week notice, retirement or death.
 Part time employees will be paid out directly by pay check.